Astrometric view of companions in the inner dust cavities of protoplanetary disks: Conclusions

 \section{Conclusions}

-This work focuses on searching for planetary and stellar companions in a sample of \textbf{98} Young Stellar Objects (YSOs) with inner dust cavities in their protoplanetary disks (or ``transition disks'').
-We re-derive stellar masses in a homogeneous manner for all sources and compile disk geometries and cavity sizes from the literature (Table \ref{Table_1}).
-We then compute \textit{Gaia} proper motion anomalies for the entire sample, which \textbf{together with the RUWE} can reveal the presence of companions with mass ratios $q = M_{\rm{comp}} / M_{\rm{primary}} \gtrsim 0.01$ at separations between 0.1 and 30 au. \textbf{Our main conclusions are:}
+In this work, our focus has been on the search for planetary and stellar companions in a sample of \textbf{98} young stellar objects (YSOs) with inner dust cavities in their protoplanetary disks (or ``transition disks'').
+We re-derived stellar masses in a homogeneous manner for all sources and compile disk geometries and cavity sizes from the literature (Table \ref{Table_1}).
+We then computed \textit{Gaia} proper motion anomalies for the entire sample, which \textbf{together with the RUWE} can reveal the presence of companions with mass ratios $q = M_{\rm{comp}} / M_{\rm{primary}} \gtrsim 0.01$ at separations between 0.1 and 30 au. \textbf{Our main conclusions are the following:}